sfago2024/www/content/hotel-travel.md

 ## Alaska Airlines 5% Discount

-SF AGO 2024 has partnered with Alaska Airlines to provide a 5% discount on airfare.
+SF AGO 2024 has partnered with Alaska Airlines to provide a 5% discount on most domestic flights to/from San Francisco.
 To use the discount, visit
 {% external_link(href="https://www.alaskaair.com/planbook?lid=form:use-discount-code") %}alaskaair.com{% end %}
 and enter the Discount Code **`ECMK222`** when searching for flights.
 The discount will be applied to any flights meeting the contract parameters; click the **`?`** icon next to the discount